OneKeyHQ/documents/docs/Extension/API Reference/provider-migration.md

 ## Replacing `window.web3`

-::: warning Pages No Longer Reload on Chain Changes Since we removed our `window.web3`, MetaMask no longer automatically reloads the page on chain/network changes.
+:::warning Pages No Longer Reload on Chain Changes Since we removed our `window.web3`, MetaMask no longer automatically reloads the page on chain/network changes.

 Please see [Handling the Removal of `ethereum.autoRefreshOnNetworkChange`](#handling-the-removal-of-ethereum-autorefreshonnetworkchange) for details.